agajic/smart-store-bi-dashboard/README.md

   - Hierarchical drill-throughs
   - RFM segmentation
   - Interactive maps, pie/ribbon/race charts, and scatter plots
+  - **Filters pane on every page** for dynamic slicing by product, region, and time
 - Organized dashboard into 8 tabs for ease of navigation.

 ### 4. **Final Deliverables**